-- properly select and apply accounting policies; - present information, including accounting policies, in a manner that provides relevant, reliable, comparable and understandable information; - provide additional disclosures when compliance with the specific requirements in IFRSs are insufficient to enable users to understand the impact of particular transactions, other events and conditions on the entity's financial position and financial performance; and - make an assessment of the Company's ability to continue as a going concern.
+- Properly select and apply accounting policies. - Present information, including accounting policies, in a manner that provides relevant, reliable, comparable and understandable information. - Provide additional disclosures when compliance with the specific requirements in the financial reporting framework are insufficient to enable users to understand the impact of particular transactions, other events and conditions on the entity's financial position and financial performance. - Make an assessment of the Company's ability to continue as a going concern.